stennety/mywebsite/_posts/2024-2-19-Product-in-AI.md

 ---
 layout: post
 title: Product in AI
+excert: These posts are a chronicle of my journey in AI Product management.
+Here's some background;
 ---

-Here's a chronicle of my journey in AI Product management.
+These posts are a chronicle of my journey in AI Product management.
 I hope you find it helpful!

 Writing is valuable for me, but I get so much energy and joy from feedback and engagement.
 If anything I share here helps you - even if it's because you disagree - I'd love to hear from you.